frapa/timers/README.md

 Download and run installer from [here](https://github.com/frapa/timers/releases/latest).
 To update, just install the new version.
 Remove like any other Windows program.

+**Note:** Colored output is supported only by PowerShell and not by CMD.
+If you want to use the watch feature you need to use a compliant terminal such as git bash.

 ## How to use

 ### The basics